tigerkelly/froglog/README.md

 	-m Max message size.
 Defaults to 2048
 	-T Max tables in database.
 Defaults to 32

 You could use the froglog.ini file  to set the above option instead of the command line.
+The command line overrides the ini file.

 	[System]
 		maxArchives = 5